nikitavoloboev/data/productivity/flow/Rules.md

 ## Karabiner
 - Document any changes I make in Karabiner map instantly in the map (update where necessary).
+- Try to make semantic mappings and chunk mappings by theme or context.

 ## Markdown
 - Don't leave whitespace between headings and text.